 19. Mini Trashcans

 I learned this tip in my year in Teacher Fellows and it was SO smart.
 Each table got one small “trashcan.”
-This was stored at their team’s cubby (the blue box in the picture below), but it made cut and paste activities wayyyy cleaner!
+This was stored at their team’s cubby (the blue box in the picture to the left), but it made cut and paste activities wayyyy cleaner!

 The “trashcans” I used were from the party aisle at Hobby Lobby.
 I can’t access a link to find it, so here is an alternative for mini-trashcans for your students.